MaxHalford/chime/README.md

 $ python -m chime
 ```

-By default, this will play the `success` sound.
-You can choose which sound to play:
+By default, this will play the success sound.
+You can also choose which sound to play, like so:

 ```sh
 $ python -m chime info